Tarawera Sewerage Scheme

 What are we doing?

-No one wants to see our lakes polluted, and that’s why we’re working closely with our partners to take the steps needed to protect the lakes.
+No one wants to see our lakes deteriorate, and that’s why we’re working closely with our partners to take the steps needed to protect the lakes.

 The Lake Tarawera Sewerage Scheme Steering Committee which included representatives from Tūhourangi Tribal Authority, Te Mana o Ngāti Rangitihi, Māori landowners, the Lake Tarawera Ratepayers Association, Te Arawa Lakes Trust, Bay of Plenty Regional Council (BOPRC) and Rotorua Lakes Council was established in 2015 to consider the best option to protect the lake.